UofT-DSI/visualization/README.md

 * **cohort_three**: Additional materials and resources for cohort three.
 * **.gitignore**: Files to exclude from this folder, specified by the Technical Facilitator
 * **LICENSE**: The license for this repository.
+* **SETUP.md**: Contains the instructions for creating and activating the environment, and installing any packages needed for this specific module.
 * **README.md**: This file.